How to Build an MVP: Complete Guide (Including AI MVPs in 2026)

 Example: A healthcare AI MVP predicting patient readmissions should only scale once accuracy meets compliance standards and adoption rates among doctors are high.
 Scaling without these guardrails risks both cost overruns and reputational damage.

-Expert Tip: Scaling is not just technical.
+Scaling is not just a technical question.
 It is about proving ROI.
-If the MVP shows measurable value for users and stakeholders, investment in scaling becomes justified.
+If the MVP shows measurable value for users and leadership, investment in scaling becomes justified.

 Sourcing Model: In-House vs. Partial Outsource vs. Full Outsource

 The process for building an MVP is only half the decision.
-The other half is who builds it and that choice affects timeline, cost, IP ownership, and what happens the day the MVP ships.
+The other half is who builds it.
+That choice affects timeline, cost, IP ownership, and what happens the day the MVP ships.

 Option 1: In-House Team